jordanbinnie/Wordle/README.md

 Inspired by the internet famous word puzzle called Wordle.

-Created my own version using a custom hook method with React.
+Created my own version using a custom hook method with React.js.

 A new word is generated on every reload/game restart.